-Studies have proved that vitamin B is one of the best vitamins for the elderly and it has diverse advantages for the body since it can enhance the immune system.
+Studies have confirmed vitamin B’s various advantages for the body by enhancing the immune system.
 There is a group of B vitamins, each of which has remarkable effects on the body.

-Some people have difficulty eating certain foods and prefer to take b6 b12 supplements in consultation with their doctor to get B vitamins.
-But do not forget to take these supplements without consulting your doctor, as they may have side effects for you.
+Some seniors have difficulty eating certain foods and prefer to take b6 or b12 supplements in consultation with their doctor since they may have side effects.

 A rich source of vitamin B12 is grass-fed meat and dairy products, salmon, naturally raised poultry, their eggs, and the meat of internal organs of livestock (like black liver).
 According to the US National Institutes of Health, plants do not naturally contain vitamin B12, and fortified plant foods do.